Deltina Hay: Early life and education

 Hay was born on December 19, 1960, in Fairbanks, Alaska, and raised in the remote fishing town of Haines, Alaska.
 She attended the University of Alaska in Juneau, where she was awarded a Bachelor of Science in Management Information Systems in 1987.
 She earned her Master of Science in Applied Mathematics and Computer Science from Oregon State University in 1994.
 Hay completed her Master of Arts in 2006 when she received her degree in Counselling Psychology from St. Edward's University in Austin, Texas.

 Career

 Hay is a professor at Drury University, where she teaches courses on Web 2.0 and social media courses.
 Hay is the author of four books.
 She contributed to online publications Technorati, SocialMedia.biz, and Six Revisions.
 Hay was a major contributor to the IBPA's Publishing University 2009 BookExpo America held in New York City.

 She was also the founder and principal of Dalton Publishing, a publishing company that specialized in poetry and contemporary literature.
 Dalton Publishing has published nearly 20 books.
 Dalton Publishing returned all book rights to its authors in 2012 and ceased operation.
 Hay started two blog sites: Social Media Power and Mobile Web Slinger.
 Hay is also the founder of Plumb Web Solutions.

-Lectures

-She is a lecturer and has spoken at events such as IBPA's Publishing University, the American Advertising Federation, the St. Louis Publisher's Association, and the Pacific Northwest Bookseller's Association.
-She was a featured speaker for Social Marketing Animals.
-In 2008, she presented at the Publisher's Association of the South's Winter Conclave, where she gave a presentation on using social media newsrooms.
-She also gave a presentation on social media for authors at the 2008 Writer's League of Texas Editors and Agents Conference in Austin, Texas.
-Hay was a featured presenter at the 2009 Governor's Nonprofit Leadership Conference in Dallas, Texas.
-She was the keynote speaker at the 2009 Voluntary Organizations Active in Disaster Conference held in Austin, Texas.